Skip to main content

 Can I use this calculator to get official Six Sigma certification?

-No. This calculator is an educational tool for learning Six Sigma math, not a certification platform.
+No. This calculator is a tool for working through Six Sigma math, not a certification platform.
 Official Six Sigma certifications (Yellow Belt, Green Belt, Black Belt, Master Black Belt) require formal training, exams, and project completion through accredited providers (ASQ, IASSC, university programs, corporate training).
-Use this tool to practice calculations, verify homework, and build understanding—essential preparation for certification, but not a substitute for formal training and credentialing.
+Use this tool to practice calculations and build understanding before sitting for certification exams.
+It's not a substitute for formal training and credentialing.

 Why are my sigma results different from charts I see online?